JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Mark is a dispute resolution partner specialising in complex commercial disputes and litigation.
 He has a reputation for combining technical excellence with strategic thinking and astute commercial advice.

-He acts for a range of Australian and international clients in relation to the strategic management and resolution of commercial litigation and disputes with particular focus on the energy and resources, infrastructure, manufacturing, funds management and real estate industries.
+He acts for a range of Australian and international clients in relation to the strategic management and resolution of commercial litigation and disputes in a range of industries including energy and resources, construction and engineering, manufacturing, logistics and real estate.

 Mark has significant knowledge and experience in relation to disputes arising from corporate transactions, commercial contracts, joint ventures, resources and infrastructure projects, and intra-company disputes, including the enforcement of shareholder rights and directors' duties.

 He regularly acts for clients in relation to the enforcement of contractual, statutory and equitable rights, including obtaining and resisting urgent injunctive relief.

 Mark is experienced in all forms of alternative dispute resolution including mediation, arbitration and expert determination.

 Defended an A$1 billion product liability class action which included claims of negligence, negligent misstatement, negligent failure to warn and breach of statutory consumer laws.